 The closer a food is to its original form, the less processed sugar it will contain.
 Food in its natural form, including fruits and vegetables, usually presents no metabolic problems for a normal body, especially when consumed in variety.

-3. Have a breakfast of protein, fat and phytonutrients to start your day off right.
+3. Have a breakfast of protein, fat, and phytonutrients to start your day off right.

 Breakfast smoothies are ideal for this.
-The typical breakfast full of carbs and sugary or starchy foods is the worst option since you’ll have cravings all day.
+A typical breakfast full of carbs and sugary or starchy foods is the worst option since you’ll have cravings all day.
 Eating a good breakfast is essential to prevent sugar cravings

 This helps control blood sugar levels.
 Make sure they are healthy sources of each.

 Coriander, cinnamon, nutmeg, cloves, and cardamom will naturally sweeten your foods and reduce cravings.